tginsberg/tginsberg/README.md

 - Introduction to JDK Flight Recorder
 - Advent of Code in Kotlin: Lessons Learned
 - Beyond JUnit - Pragmatic ways to increase code quality
+- Project Loom Is More Than Virtual Threads!
+Sturctured Concurrency and Scope Values.

 ### Fun Facts :fox_face:

-- 🌱 I’m currently working on finishing up a conference talk on two aspects of Project Loom - [Structured Concurrency](https://openjdk.org/jeps/462) and [Scoped Values](https://openjdk.org/jeps/464).
+- 🌱 I’m currently working on a library of [Stream Gatherers](https://openjdk.org/jeps/473).
 - 👯 I’m looking to collaborate on interesting Kotlin or Java projects.
 - 💬 Ask me about whatever you feel comfortable asking.
 I enjoy talking about code and discussing solutions.
 - 📫 How to reach me: Contact information is listed on my blog - [todd.ginsberg.com](https://todd.ginsberg.com).